Dioelikem/PowerBi-Dashboard1/README.md

 Deploy PowerBi to:

--Connect and transform the raw data
+-Connect and transform the raw data.

--Build a relational data model
+-Build a relational data model.

--Create calculated columns and measures with DAX
+-Create calculated columns and measures with DAX.

 -Design an interactive dashboard to visualize the data.